History of the Russian Federation: Political fallout

 The financial collapse produced a political crisis, as Yeltsin, with his domestic support evaporating, had to contend with an emboldened opposition in the parliament.
 A week later, on 23 August, Yeltsin fired Kiryenko and declared his intention of returning Chernomyrdin to office as the country slipped deeper into economic turmoil.
 Powerful business interests, fearing another round of reforms that might cause leading concerns to fail, welcomed Kiriyenko's fall, as did the Communists.

 Yeltsin, who began to lose his hold as his health deteriorated, wanted Chernomyrdin back, but the legislature refused to give its approval.
 After the Duma rejected Chernomyrdin's candidacy twice, Yeltsin, his power clearly on the wane, backed down.
-Instead, he nominated Foreign Minister Yevgeny Primakov, who on 11 September was overwhelmingly approved by the Duma.
+Instead, he nominated Foreign Minister Yevgeny Primakov, who on 11 September was overwhelmingly approved by the State Duma.

 Primakov's appointment restored political stability because he was seen as a compromise candidate able to heal the rifts between Russia's quarreling interest groups.
 There was popular enthusiasm for Primakov as well.
 Primakov promised to make the payment of wage and pension arrears his government's first priority, and invited members of the leading parliamentary factions into his Cabinet.

 Communists and trade unionists staged a nationwide strike on 7 October, and called on President Yeltsin to resign.
 On 9 October, Russia, which was also suffering from a bad harvest, appealed for international humanitarian aid, including food.